 BRIEF CURRICULUM VITAE:

-• Freelance editor who has assisted numerous scientists, environmental advocates, political aspirants, and creative writers, including New York Times bestselling author Dr. Michael Gurian.
-Recently edited books include Saving Our Sons, The Minds of Girls, The Stone Boys, The Call, Escape into Rain, Arizona Enforcers, College U, and the memoirs of a Nevada state trooper.
+• Freelance editor who has assisted numerous scientists, environmental advocates, political aspirants, and professional writers, including New York Times bestselling author Dr. Michael Gurian.
+Recently edited books include Saving Our Sons, The Minds of Girls, Patrolling the Heart of the West, The Call, Escape into Rain, The Stone Boys, and Arizona Enforcers.

-• Author of novels If We Get There and Deep Fire Rise (forthcoming).
+• Author of novels If We Get There and Deep Fire Rise (forthcoming in early 2018).

-• Journalist and photographer whose work has appeared in Bugle, High Country News, Real Change, Longview’s Daily News and as the featured cover story for American Motorcyclist (March 2014).
+• Journalist and photographer whose work has appeared in The Daily News (Longview, WA), The Chronicle (Centralia, WA), The Reflector (Battle Ground, WA), the Willapa Harbor Herald (Raymond, WA), The Town Crier, Bugle, High Country News, Real Change, and as the featured cover story for American Motorcyclist (March 2014).

-• Investigative reporter whose series about forestry herbicides and their impact on local wildlife was praised by editors of Northwest Sportsmen Magazine, the Yakima Herald, Cascadia Wildlands, Beyond Toxics, and Horns and Hooks Radio.
+• Investigative reporter whose series about forestry herbicides and their impact on local wildlife has been praised by editors of Northwest Sportsmen Magazine, Cascadia Wildlands, Beyond Toxics, and The Yakima Herald.

 “Jon Gosch is a keen, professional editor and a pleasure to work with.
 He was quick to understand my vision and voice, and ensured that my prose always matched my message and tone.
 He’s also a meticulous proofreader with a knack for catching the small (but sometimes hugely embarrassing) typos many others miss.
 I recommend Jon’s work to anyone in need of an editor with a sharp eye and a steady hand.”